asolpshinning/nft-bridge/README.md

 This is ALGO-ETH BRIDGE developed on Algorand using smart contracts developed with [Reach](reach.sh) and solidity.
 It is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

-**Developed by**: [Sunday Akinbowale](https://github.com/asolpshinning), [Jake ChaseBuilt](https://github.com/jchaselubitz), and powered by [Cooperativ.io](https://github.com/cooperativ-labs)
+**Developed by**: [Sunday Akinbowale](https://github.com/asolpshinning), [Jake Chase-Lubitz](https://github.com/jchaselubitz), and powered by [Cooperativ.io](https://github.com/cooperativ-labs)

-We will continue to develop this project after hackathon submission at this [Cooperativ's Github Repo](https://github.com/cooperativ-labs/eth-algo-NFT-bridge)
+We will continue to develop this project after hackathon submission at this [Cooperative's Github Repo](https://github.com/cooperativ-labs/eth-algo-NFT-bridge)

 ## Video Demo